 The changes are part of a comprehensive update to our permitting rules to protect public health, support economic development and make the rules easier to understand.
 DEQ also needs to update the grain loading standard to align it with federal guidelines for specificity.
 The pre 1970 and post 1970 standards are currently stated with one significant digit, but to avoid conflicts with EPA guidance they must be in two significant digits to provide clarity and regulatory certainty.
 EPA guidelines specify that two significant digits apply to all standards, and if a second digit is not specified it is considered to be zero.

 For example, Oregon’s current particulate standard for post 1970 boilers is 0.1.
 DEQ interprets 0.1 to mean 0.149.
-However, EPA disagrees with this interpretation and would enforce our current 0.1 standard as a 0.10.
+However, this interpretation is not consistent with EPA policy which would interpret the standard to mean 0.10.

 What prompted DEQ to consider tightening the standard?